TimHanewich/centauri/components/quadcopter/readme.md

 - 4S LiPo 3,300 mAh battery: 347 grams
 - GoPro, GoPro frame, and M4 screw + nut for attaching: [146 grams](https://i.imgur.com/HSME9m7.jpeg)
 - **TOTAL, FULLY-LOADED WEIGHT: [920 grams](https://i.imgur.com/8M9BNGq.jpeg)**

+## FPV Flying
+You can also fly Centauri as an FPV quadcopter just by fastening a FPV camera/VTX/antenna to it!
+I did this, read more about it [here](./FPV.md)!